MhatteBoi/SummitWear/README.md

   - **Tailwind CSS** for styling, providing a modern and clean design.

 ### Backend
-- Powered by **.NET Core**, ensuring fast and secure API integration between the frontend and database.
+- Powered by **ASP.NET **, ensuring fast and secure API integration between the frontend and database.
   - RESTful API architecture.
   - User authentication and authorization with JWT and ASP Identity.

 ### Database
 - **SQL Server** used to store user and order data securely.
   - Full CRUD operations for managing products, users, and orders.
+  - Entityframework

 ### API Integration
 - RESTful APIs for communication between the frontend and backend, with endpoints for user authentication, product management, and order processing.